 Indiana University recognizes that participation by academic appointees with outside activities often complements research, education, and public service responsibilities.
 Sponsored activities supported by grants, contracts, or gifts from outside organizations and individuals provide a valuable source of funds, equipment, and topics for university research.
 Consulting arrangements and other contacts between academic appointees and outside organizations advance the university's ability to provide high-quality research and educational experiences, and to enhance employment opportunities for students.
 University licensing of technology to outside organizations, academic appointees' consulting for private companies, governmental entities and non-profit organizations, assisting in new company starts, and developing other forms of technology transfer are critical to meeting society's needs.
 The university, therefore, clearly has a responsibility to foster the free flow of ideas and individuals between the university and outside organizations.
-Additional information may be found at http://www.iupui.edu/~fcouncil/documents/conflict commitment.htm.
+Additional information may be found at https://facultycouncil.iupui.edu/Media/FCContent/documents/policies/2005-06 Academic Year/conflict commitment.pdf

-(October 6, 2005, approved by IFC)

-University Policy ACA-74 "Policy on Financial Conflicts of Interest in Research"

-University Faculty Council, October 30, 2012

-Board of Trustees, December 6, 2012

-University Policy ACA-29 "Policy on Conflicts of Commitment Involving Outside Professional Activities for Academic Appointees" University Faculty Council, November 29, 2005; March 28, 2006;

-Board of Trustees, April 7, 2006.
+(October 6, 2005, approved by IFC) University Policy ACA-74 "Policy on Financial Conflicts of Interest in Research" University Faculty Council, October 30, 2012 Board of Trustees, December 6, 2012 University Policy ACA-29 "Policy on Conflicts of Commitment Involving Outside Professional Activities for Academic Appointees" University Faculty Council, November 29, 2005; March 28, 2006; Board of Trustees, April 7, 2006.